 U.S. President Donald J. Trump will take the stage before both houses of Congress at about 9 pm EST in the U.S. Capitol Building.
 The president is expected to tout the strong performance of the stock market and his recently enacted tax cut package, among other topics.

-Click on the player below to watch a WCVB Channel 5 news report on why Ali is attending the State of the Union address:
+Click here to watch a WCVB Channel 5 news report on why Ali is attending the State of the Union address.

 Net neutrality defenders